delayed drowning symptoms

 How long can symptoms occur?

-Delayed drowning symptoms would start right away or within a few hours – it wouldn’t happen randomly days later.
-A good rule of thumb is to look out for delayed drowning symptoms right after water activity and then up to 24 hours afterward.
+Delayed drowning symptoms would start right away or within a few hours – they wouldn’t happen randomly days later.
+A good rule of thumb is to look out for delayed drowning symptoms right after water activity and then for up to 24 hours afterward.

-If you notice any difficulty with breathing, coughing or shortness of breath, you should head to the emergency room right away.
+If you notice any difficulty with breathing, coughing or shortness of breath, you should head to the emergency department right away.
+Those are symptoms that need immediate attention and care.

 How do I know if my child has water in their lungs?

 You’ll definitely notice the symptoms and signs.
-Persistent coughing, lethargy and difficulty breathing will be present within a few hours of any incident that happened.
-It’s a good idea to be mindful of these symptoms after getting out of the water, just to be on the safe side.
+Within a few hours of any incident, persistent coughing, lethargy and difficulty breathing will be present.
+To be safe, it’s a good idea to be mindful of these symptoms after getting out of the water.

 If you or your child does have an incident in the water where fluid is inhaled, but no symptoms are displayed, then you don’t have any need to panic.